sumcumo/vue-datepicker/docs/guide/Migration/README.md

 ## 4.x.x to 5.x.x

 - the `selected` event has been deprecated in favour of `input`.
-You should therefore listen to `input` events on the datepicker, or simply bind your date via v-model: `<Datepicker v-model="myDate" />`
+You should therefore listen to `input` events on the datepicker, or simply bind your date via v-model: `<DatePicker v-model="myDate" />`
 - a `typeable` datepicker no longer selects the date each time the input string can be parsed to a date.
 Instead, a typed date is only selected - and an `input` event fired - when the input field is focused and the `enter` key is pressed, or when the datepicker loses focus entirely.
 - a new `changed` event is emitted whenever the selected date deviates from its previous value.
 - the `focus` and `blur` events now refer to the whole datepicker, not just the input field.